 - Spinal Nerves

-Cranial nerves emerge from the brain and there are twelve pairs of cranial nerves.
-Some of the examples may be the sensory nerves like optic, olfactory, etc.
+Cranial nerves are 12 pairs and they emerge from the brain.
+Some of the examples of cranial nerves are optic, olfactory, etc.

-Spinal nerves have their point of emergence as the spinal cords.
-There are thirty-one pairs of spinal nerves.
+Spinal nerves have their point of emergence as the spinal cord.
+There are 31 pairs of spinal nerves.
 They emerge from the spinal cords into dorsal and ventral roots.
-At the junction of these two roots, the sensory fibers continue into the dorsal root and the motor fibers into the ventral root.
+At the junction of these two roots, the sensory fibres continue into the dorsal root and the motor fibres into the ventral root.